 - Public Health Consequences of E-Cigarettes.
 (2018).
 National Academies Press.
 National Academies of Sciences, Engineering, and Medicine.

 - Report to Congress on the Prevention and Reduction of Underage Drinking.
 (2020).
-Substance Abuse and Mental Health Services Administration.
+Interagency Coordinating Committee on the Prevention of Underage Drinking.

 - School Policies, School Connection, and Adolescents: What Predicts Young Adult Substance Use?
 (2014).
 Child Trends.
 Sacks, V. H., et al.